sheetaldesai/suggest_angular/README.md

 4. Run npm install from the project directory (from the same level as         package.json)
 5. When node modules are successfully installed, run ng serve to start the dev server.
 Navigate to `http://localhost:4200/`
 6. The project currently only handles the 'select' queries.
+Following usecases are handled.
 7. List of all columns:
     Type 'select' and move cursor after select to get list of all columns.
 8. List of all tables: